Social

 ▪Mental health care

-Based on a mental health plan, every site in Japan has a health promotion officer of nurse, public health nurse, or other health professional who organizes mental health team.
+Based on a mental health plan, every site in Japan has a health promotion officer or nurse, public health nurse, or other health professional who can organize a mental health team.
 It provides counseling services under the guidance of an industrial physician and is supported by an external Employee Assistance Program (EAP) that also covers employees’ families.

 ▪Infectious disease